Rise in first class degrees starting to stall, figures show

 The Office for Students (OfS) said the latest figures show that the “long-term trend” of rises in firsts has been arrested.

-Nicola Dandridge, the regulator’s chief executive, said: “This data shows us that the rapid increase in the rates of students being awarded first class degrees has stalled.
+Nicola Dandridge, OfS chief executive, said: “This data shows us that the rapid increase in the rates of students being awarded first class degrees has stalled.

 “This arrests a long-term trend, with significant year-on-year increases having been seen since 2011.